 Clarithromycin Breastfeeding Warnings

-Clarithromycin and its active metabolite (14-hydroxy-clarithromycin) are excreted into human milk.
+This drug and its active metabolite (14-hydroxyclarithromycin) are excreted into human milk.
 In 1 study, steady-state serum and milk samples were collected from 12 lactating women after 3 days of therapy (250 mg orally twice a day).
 Peak milk levels were 0.85 mg/L for clarithromycin and 0.63 mg/L for 14-hydroxyclarithromycin at 2.2 and 2.8 hours after the dose, respectively; the drug half-life was 4.3 hours and the metabolite half-life was 9 hours.
-Based on limited data from this study (and assuming milk consumption of 150 mL/kg/day), a child exclusively fed human milk would receive 136 mcg/kg/day (estimated average) of clarithromycin and its active metabolite with this maternal regimen.
+Based on limited data from this study (and assuming milk consumption of 150 mL/kg/day), a child exclusively fed human milk would receive 136 mcg/kg/day (estimated average) of this drug and its active metabolite with this maternal regimen.
 This is less than 2% of the maternal weight-adjusted dose and less than 1% of the pediatric dose (15 mg/kg/day) for children older than 6 months.
 The low levels in milk are unlikely to cause harmful effects in the nursing infant.
 The infant should be monitored for possible effects on the gastrointestinal flora, such as diarrhea, candidiasis (thrush, diaper rash).
 According to unconfirmed epidemiologic evidence, maternal macrolide use during breastfeeding may increase the risk of hypertrophic pyloric stenosis in infants.
 A prospective observational study compared 55 infants breastfed by mothers taking macrolide antibiotics (6 clarithromycin) to 36 infants breastfed by mothers taking amoxicillin.
 Side effects were reported in 12.7% of infants exposed to macrolides (similar to rate in amoxicillin-exposed infants) and included rash, diarrhea, loss of appetite, and somnolence.

 LactMed: Use is considered acceptable. -AU: Safety has not been established. -UK: Safety has not been established; benefit to mother should outweigh risk to the infant. -US: Caution is recommended.
-Excreted into human milk: Yes Excreted into animal milk: Yes The following should be considered: -The development and health benefits of human milk feeding -The mother's clinical need for clarithromycin -Potential side effects in the human milk fed child due to the drug or the mother's underlying condition -Diarrhea and mucous membrane fungal infection could occur in the breastfed infant; nursing may need to be discontinued.
+Excreted into human milk: Yes Comments: The following should be considered: -The development and health benefits of human milk feeding -The mother's clinical need for this drug -Potential side effects in the human milk fed child due to the drug or the mother's underlying condition -Diarrhea and mucous membrane fungal infection could occur in the breastfed infant; nursing may need to be discontinued.